Getting your Trinity Audio player ready... |

 Before You Start Your GMAT Prep

 Some students are surprised to learn that they should measure their GMAT ability before they even begin studying.
 However, getting a snapshot of your starting level of GMAT skill before you begin your exam prep is absolutely essential.
-After all, if you don’t know where you’re starting from, how will you know how long you may need to reach the finish line?
+After all, if you don’t know your starting point, how will you know how long you may need to reach the finish line?

 So, let’s discuss the best way to measure your GMAT ability before you start your test prep.